BebeSparkelSparkel/hra/README.md

 The meta line defines a path for a file or directory and its attributes.

-The meta operator is defined with the `meta` assignment and must be defined.
+The meta operator is defined with the `meta` assignment.

 The definition at a minimum requires the following in order on the same line:
 1. The meta operator